 - Exercise regularly: This means a minimum of 30 minutes on 5 days per week.
 Individuals should start slowly and gradually increase their physical activity until reaching a goal.
 People should also ask a healthcare professional for specific exercise recommendations.

 - Eat nutritious foods most of the time: Following the dietary advice in the ‘Diet and health tips’ section above also helps prevent type 2 diabetes.

 A person’s type 2 diabetes can go into remission if they seek and maintain a healthy weight, as well as engage in regular exercise.

 Following a nutritious diet may help a person with weight control.
-In a single meal, this involves filling half the plate with fruits and vegetables, a quarter with whole grains, and a quarter with a lean protein, such as beans or chicken without the skin.
+In a single meal, this involves filling half the plate with non-starchy vegetables, a quarter with carbs, and a quarter with a lean protein, such as beans or chicken without the skin.

 It is also beneficial for someone with type 2 diabetes to abstain from smoking and monitor their blood pressure.
 Stress management and seeking support from others are also important for people to live well with diabetes.